 Want more?
 Here's our The Witcher 3: Wild Hunt review.

 “Here’s the galaxy.
 Now go out there and do what you want.”

 Elite: Dangerous is a mind-bogglingly huge space sandbox, where you can shoot off to Earth or go all the way to the galactic centre, making your way however you want.
 Fancy selling slaves and contraband?
 You’re a bad person, but so be it.
 Maybe, instead, you can hunt down those bad people as a bounty hunter?
 Or just embark on legal trade deals?

 It’s gorgeous, too.
 From the exceptionally detailed, varied space stations and ships to the terrifying suns that you’ll drop out of hyperspace near – everything is huge and striking and it seems crazy that it’s all inside a game.

-Updates have made things more cooperative and story-driven, with various factions vying for power.
-Plus the upcoming new season of updates, Horizon, promises to change everything with the addition of countless planets that you can land on and explore.
+Patches have made things more cooperative and story-driven, with various factions vying for power.
+Plus a season of Elite updates, Horizons, has changed everything with the addition of countless planets that you can land on and explore.
 The mind only continues boggle harder.